NLnetLabs/krill/doc/manual/source/get-started.rst

     Copy the child request XML or download the file

-Your RIR or NIR will provide you with a parent response XML.
-You can use the CLI subcommand :ref:`krillc parents add<cmd_krillc_parents_add>` for this, or you can simply paste or upload it using the UI:
+Once your RIR or NIR has provided you with a parent response XML, use the CLI subcommand :ref:`krillc parents add<cmd_krillc_parents_add>` to give it to Krill, or you can simply paste or upload it using the UI:

 .. figure:: img/krill-ui-parent-response.png
     :align: center